AdobeDocs/dynamic-media-classic.en/help/using/info-panel-content-ecatalog.md

 ---
 # Manage Info Panel content in eCatalogs{#managing-info-panel-content-in-ecatalogs}

 In addition to using Image Map text for your rollovers in eCatalogs, you can use an Info Panel to add larger quantities of rollover text, including links.
-You can also manage the InfoPanel by using timed caching and scheduling content updates.
+You can also manage the InfoPanel by using caching that is timed and scheduling content updates.

 You can manage your InfoPanel setup and data using the following features in Adobe Dynamic Media Classic: